aatuh/recsys/docs/business_overview.md

 ---

+## Where to go next

+- If you’re integrating HTTP calls → see `docs/quickstart_http.md`.
+- If you’re a PM → continue with `docs/overview.md` and `docs/recsys_in_plain_language.md`.
+- If you’re tuning quality → read `docs/tuning_playbook.md`.

+---

 ## Product & PM FAQ

 **How do we measure success?**

-- Track CTR/add-to-cart/revenue per surface, plus guardrail metrics (NDCG, MRR, coverage, long-tail share).
+- Track click-through rate (CTR), add-to-cart, and revenue per surface, plus guardrail metrics such as NDCG (Normalized Discounted Cumulative Gain, a ranking quality score), MRR (Mean Reciprocal Rank, “how early do good items appear?”), coverage (how much of the catalog we show), and long-tail share.
 Each tuning run and simulation bundle includes these values so you can compare before/after.

 **Who owns algorithm knobs vs rules?**

-- Engineering/ML teams own blend weights, MMR, personalization, and retriever tuning (see `docs/tuning_playbook.md`).
+- Engineering/ML teams own blend weights and Maximal Marginal Relevance (MMR, a diversity-aware re-ranking method), personalization, and retriever tuning (see `docs/tuning_playbook.md`).
 Merchandising owns rules/overrides via `/v1/admin/rules` and `/v1/admin/manual_overrides` following `docs/rules_runbook.md`.
 Guardrails ensure neither side accidentally hurts key cohorts.

 **How long before we see impact after launch?**